The next role isn’t the hard part. Figuring out who you are without this one is.

 Common questions

-Why would I need therapy for a career transition?
+Why would I need a therapist for career transition coaching?

 I can't decide whether to leave.
 Can therapy help with that?